 In this step, a manager should analyze the different alternatives based on their cost, benefits, feasibility, risks, chances of achieving desired goals, and effectiveness.
 He should realize an effective analysis of all alternatives support in the selection of the right one.

 Select The Best Alternative

-After alternative analysis, a manager must choose an alternative or option that has a greater rate of organizational goals achievement.
-He must ask a question himself “whether or not the selected alternative ensures the goal achievement?.”
+After alternative analysis, a manager must choose an alternative or option that has a greater rate of organizational goal achievement.
+He must ask a question himself “Whether or not the selected alternative ensures the goal achievement?.”